Multivariate expansivity theory and Pierce-Birkhoff conjecture: Dominating expansions

-The notion of the totient introduced provides a specific time frame for an expansion to run into some sort of extinction.
+The notion of the totient introduced in previous sections provides a specific time range for an expansion to run into extinction.
 In other words, the totient is the time taken for an expansion to come to a complete halt.
 The next result controls the total dominating number of any chain of sub-expansion of an expansion by an expression involving the totient.